top of page

 Mount Adams from Camp Muir

 We put on our harnesses and crampons and roped up in a tired haze and joined the conga line of climbers leaving camp at 11:15 pm.
-Before leaving I absentmindedly placed a few rocks in our tent to weigh it down should the wind kick up.
-It was exciting to be headed out across the upper Cowlitz, but we were a bit concerned by the sheer number of other climbers setting out and the possibility for bottlenecks.
+Before leaving we placed a few rocks in our tents to weigh it down should the wind kick up.
+It was exciting to be headed out across the upper Cowlitz, but we were a bit concerned by the sheer number of other climbers setting out and the possibility for bottlenecks higher up on the mountain.

 After scrambling up Cathedral Rocks Ridge to access the Ingraham glacier, several guided groups took a break at Ingraham flats, and we used this as an opportunity to scoot ahead and put some separation between us and the other groups.
 There were some monster crevasses starting to show on the Ingraham, which were spooky to see in the dark, but we routed around them no problem and passed through the major rock and ice fall areas with no issue.